buildingidgr/dialplan/DEVELOPER_GUIDE.md

    - HTTP Method: `GET` or `POST` (both should be supported)
    - Voice Fallback URL: (Optional) Same URL for redundancy

-3. **Assign Toll-Free Number**
+3. **Assign Routee Number**
-   - Purchase or assign a toll-free number
+   - Purchase or assign a Routee voice number
    - Link the number to your Voice Application

 ### Step 2: Verify Configuration